We are a very focused accounting firm – working exclusively with internationally operating clients or clients with international issues.

 Local tax advice and compliance

-Although Sheltons commenced (in 1994) as an international tax consulting firm, we have branched out, in all our offices, and are now a specialist accounting firm (working only with internationally operating businesses), tax is still a strong string to our bow.
+Although Sheltons commenced as an international tax consulting firm, we have branched out, in all our offices, and are now a specialist accounting firm (still working only with internationally operating businesses and individuals with international issues), tax is still a very strong string to our bow.

 See also SITTI and International tax advice